tai2/decor/README.md

 # Reviewing Template

 Since template is just a plain HTML, you can write and review it whatever ways you want.
-When input content is omitted, the default content included in `decor` is used.
+When input is omitted, the default content included in `decor` is used.
 It's useful when you want to review your stylesheets during template development.

 # Reference